 Obtain Appropriate Estimates for the Cost of Repair Supported by Documentation

 Depending on the type of coverage, the insurer will require an estimate of the cost of repair or fair market value of the property damaged or lost.
 Because the adjuster sent by the insurance company will be loyal to the insurer, you will want to use your own contractor or other expert to prepare an estimate of the cost.
-A policyholder should never accept a settlement from an insurer without seeking a consulation with a insurance claims professional.
+A policyholder should never accept a settlement from an insurer without seeking a consultation with a insurance claims professional.

 Take Time Reaching a Settlement